-Making your documents accessible isn’t just about helping disabled users — it benefits everyone.
-Using clear structure, alt text for images, properly formatted tables, and descriptive links makes your work easier to read, navigate, and understand — whether it’s a document, presentation, or spreadsheet.
+Making your documents accessible is not just about helping disabled users.
+It makes your work easier to read, navigate and understand for everyone, whether it is a document, presentation or spreadsheet.

 Why accessibility matters